OWASP-STUDENT-CHAPTER/TechThinkTank/Writing/Blog/Blog_example.md

 and many more...

 ### CSS Frameworks
 CSS frameworks are used to make the work of developer much easier by providing layout of various components.
-Some of the famous CSS frameworks are
+Some of the famous CSS frameworks are:
 - Bootstrap
 - Bulma
 - Materialize